Your Public Engagement team - Dr Helen Featherstone & Ed Stevens

 - Run the annual Vice-Chancellor's Awards for Public Engagement with Research

-- Share experiences of public engagement through: engaged researcher and engaged activities case studies; a newsletter; and the biennial Celebrating Engaged Research Showcase
+- Share experiences of public engagement through: engaged researcher and engaged activities case studies and a newsletter

 - Support researchers to present public engagement as part of their case for probabtion or promotion

 Dr Joanna Coleman, Head of Public Engagement (Mon - Thurs)